Lucienne Bloch: Biography

-Bloch was born on January 5, 1909 in Geneva, Switzerland.
-In 1917, the Bloch family emigrated to America.
+Bloch was born on January 5, 1909 in Geneva, Switzerland, the daughter of composer, Ernest Bloch.
+In 1917, the Bloch family immigrated to America.
 Lucienne attended the École nationale supérieure des Beaux-Arts in Paris at 14, apprenticing with sculptor Antoine Bourdelle and painter Andre Lhote.

 In 1929, she pioneered the design of glass sculpture for the Royal Leerdam Crystal Glass Factory in the Netherlands.
 When Frank Lloyd Wright saw her glass works and spoke with her in New York, he invited her to teach at his architectural school, Taliesin East, where she worked with artist and muralist Santiago Martínez Delgado and other Taliesin fellows.

 In 1931, Bloch had met and began her apprenticeship with Diego Rivera on his frescoes in New York (1931, 1933) and Detroit (1932).
 She also formed a close friendship with Rivera's wife Frida Kahlo, and they became each other's companion and confidant.
 In 1932 she accompanied Kahlo to Mexico when Kahlo's mother became ill.
 She was also with Kahlo in Detroit when Kahlo had her miscarriage.

 A prolific photographer, Bloch contributed many photographs of Rivera and Kahlo to biographical works about them.
 She took the only existing photographs of Rivera's (controversially) destroyed mural, Man at the Crossroads, in Rockefeller Center Plaza in New York City.
 She created five portfolios of photographs of Rivera and Kahlo, including photos of Kahlo's paintings in progress, and the artists in New York City, Detroit, and Mexico.

 Block married fellow artist Stephen Pope Dimitroff (1910–1996) and the couple created murals for a time before Dimitroff became a union organizer in Flint, Michigan.

 From 1935 to 1939, Bloch was employed by the WPA/FAP (Works Progress Administration/Federal Arts Project).
 As a WPA/FAP artist, she completed murals for public buildings, including the House of Detention for Women in New York City, and the Fort Thomas, Kentucky post office.